anuj1611/aws-serverless-crud-api/README.md

 ## Step-by-Step Workflow

-Below is the **exact workflow** we followed to build this project from scratch:
+Below is the **exact workflow** I followed to build this project from scratch:

 ---